Bernard Fixot: Career

 Jean-Luc Lagardère purchased the Hachette Group in 1983 and asked Fixot to become branch manager for the mass market division, including the paperback and children's departments he had historically overseen, while continuing to run his own two publishing houses.
 Fixot used this opportunity to start a contest seeking a graphic designer to modernize the mass market paperback book covers.
 These updated covers, created by a young drafted soldier, were used to create the Biblio collection.
 Fixot also revived Hachette's Bibliothèque Rose and Bibliothèque Verte children's collections.

 In 1984, he started the Les grands écrivains (The Great Writers) collection, which saw novels being sold with the addition of a magazine about the author's life.
 This was done in conjugation with the Filipacchi Press Group and Europe 1.
 This venture, supported by Académie Goncourt, sought to encourage the general public to take an interest in literature.
 One hundred of these magazine-book combos were produced and more than 10 million copies were sold within two years.
 In 1987, this same team launched Les grands peintres (The Great Painters), which launched with a contest where the first prize was an original Renoir painting.

 Around this time, at Pierre Barret's request, he became the Managing Director of Publicity and Shows for Europe 1.
 He hosted one-hour weekly shows with Michel Drucker about the life of a writer.

 Fixot again left Hachette after a disagreement with Jean-Claude Lattès, Managing Director of Hachette Livre.
 He established his own independent publishing house, Éditions Fixot, which focused on nonfiction works.
-His team was comprised of managing director Antoine Audouard, editorial director Anne Gallimard, financial director Edith Lebond, and foreign rights manager Susanna Lea.
+His team was composed of managing director Antoine Audouard, editorial director Anne Gallimard, financial director Edith Lebond, and foreign rights manager Susanna Lea.
 The house's first major success was Not without My Daughter by Betty Mahmoody, which had already been rejected by a number of other publishers.
 Fixot and his team managed to sell 3.5 million copies in France alone; the book was also adapted into a film directed by Brian Gilbert and starring Sally Field in the titular role.

 Among Éditions Fixot's other publications were The Swan Dive, the first autobiography in France by a transgender author, by Maud Marin; Seule tout en haut à droite, an autobiography of the first female deputy in the National Front, by Yann Piat; and J'avais 12 ans, the first major French narrative about incest, by Nathalie Schweighoffer.
 Zana Muhsen, Tehmina Durrani, Mano Dayak, José Luis de Vilallonga, Jean-Jacques Servan-Schreiber, and Eddie Vartan were also published.
 Fixot continued his Les grands écrivains collection and in 1992 created the Bibliothèque collection, which aimed to provide non-readers with condensed versions of French literature.
 Stendhal's The Red and the Black has 45 full chapters in its original form and 19 full and 26 summarized chapters in the Bibliothèque version.
 The collection was roundly criticized by the French press.